-By understanding the distinctions between regional vs national accreditation, you’ll be better equipped to make informed decisions about your educational path and academic prospects.
+Understand the differences between regional and national accreditation.
+This knowledge equips you to make informed decisions about your educational path and academic prospects.

 What is Accreditation?